Reviewed April 2020

 All this being said, low mood and depression around menopause are not issues you have to overcome by yourself if you are struggling.
 Help is available, and if you find yourself distressed and unable to cope, don’t hesitate to go to your GP or doctor for advice.

-Your doctor will first help differentiate where it is low mood you are suffering from, or clinical depression.
+Your doctor will first help differentiate whether it is low mood you are suffering from, or clinical depression.
 Once a proper diagnosis has been made you will be offered treatment options depending on the severity.
 Major depression may require treatment with antidepressants like SSRIs and mild cases are likely to be helped by treatment with hormone replacement therapy (HRT).6 HRT acts by replacing the hormones (mainly oestrogen) that the body lacks during menopause, and is known to provide symptomatic relief in cases of low mood due to menopause, even without depression.

 HRT may also help relieve other menopausal symptoms such as hot flushes and insomnia, which can also help lift low mood.